Robert L.B. Tobin Park

 Historical Significance

-The park is named after Robert Lynn Batts Tobin, who was born on March 12, 1934, and was educated in the Alamo Heights School District and The University of Texas.
-This namesake adds a touch of local history to the recreational area.
+The park carries the name of Robert Lynn Batts Tobin, born on March 12, 1934.
+A local San Antonian educated in the Alamo Heights School District and later at The University of Texas, the namesake adds a layer of local heritage to your outdoor experience.

 All Features & Facilities